Deckhandfirststar01/hoisin/README.md

 You'll need Node.js, Redis and nmap installed on your machine for this to work.
 On OS X, you can get all three at once with `brew install redis nodejs nmap`.

-From there, clone this repo and run `coffee app.coffee`.
+From there, clone this repo, do a cheeky `npm install` and run `coffee app.coffee`.
 The app will pop up on port 8080 and start scanning immediately.
 You can then send users to `http://<your_ip>:8080/enrol` and start getting them to register their machines.

 They'll then show up at `http://<your_ip>:8080` for everyone can see.

+## Known Issues
+- You can't enrol your own machine as nmap doesn't scan it
+- Won't work if your network doesn't live on 192.168.x.x
+- No config, so Redis will connect to localhost:5432/1 by default, which may not be good
+- Pretty much untested